 Cancer kills thousands of women in Australia every year.
 The types of cancers that affect the said gender include skin cancer, breast cancer, and lung cancer.

-Breast cancer affects about 70,000 Australian women, but the survival rate is high if it is diagnosed early.
+Breast cancer affects about 20,640 Australian women per year, but the survival rate is high if it is diagnosed early.
 It is followed by lung cancer, which is almost caused by first or secondhand cigarette smoking.